mollerse/frp-sbs/blogpost.md

 To make the implementation more in line with current best practices in frontend JavaScript code, lets add some functional programming from the LoDash liberary.

-A demo of the application is available [here](http://frp-sbs.herokuapp.com).
-I suggest taking it for a spin now and keep it around for reference as we go through the implementation details.

 ## The Reactive Programming Implementation

 First thing we need is to fetch the record collection from the server when we load the page.